Business.gov.nl

 One-year notification

-Additional rights for posted workers
+Terms of employment for posted workers

+Foreign personnel on temporary postings have certain rights around housing and additional pay-outs.
+From the start of their employment, they are entitled to the same 'core rights' as Dutch workers.
 After 12 months, they are entitled an 'expanded hard core' of rights.
 This means they will have the same benefits as local employees, as described in the Collective Labour Agreement (Collectieve Arbeidsovereenkomst, CAO), except for dismissal protection and additional company pensions.
 Temporary agency workers who are posted to the Netherlands are entitled to all benefits listed in the CAO from the moment they start working, again except for additional company pensions and dismissal protection.